Thank you for your interest.

-Many candidates for higher office say they support criminal justice reform, but what does that actually mean?
+Many candidates for higher office say they support criminal legal system reform, but what does that actually mean?
 Passing reforms that help real people will take grit, determination, and knowing how the system works.
-That’s why serious candidates for criminal justice reform should support the following:
+That’s why serious candidates for criminal legal system reform should support the following:

 Mandatory minimums dictate the shortest sentence judges are allowed to dispense for a certain offense.
 Firearm enhancements require increased sentence lengths for firearm use.
 But research shows these policies lead to little to no reduction in crime while the longer sentences they produce contribute heavily to overcrowded prisons.